 Now, technology allows the marketer to analyse elements that matter to the customers and make sure they align with the brand offerings, which further acts a catalyst to build trust.

 The internet has allowed customers to explore and learn about the product and services they wish to buy before even going into a shop or contacting a salesperson.

-Marketers are now able to operate using vast quantities of data at their fingertips stored in electronic form.
-This enables a hassle-free analysis and provides deeper insights to the marketers about their target audiences.
-This saves the marketers from skimming through raw data and wasting their time over it.
+Marketers can now operate using vast quantities of data at their fingertips stored in electronic form.
+This enables a hassle-free analysis and provides deeper insights to marketers about their target audiences.
+This saves the marketers from skimming through raw data and wasting their time on it.

 Integration of technology with business operations requires a huge commitment in terms of finance which concerns marketers.
 The amount of investment depends on the type of technology used – some require high-level implementation while some have minimal integration.
 Either way, it gets justified later as the revenue amount outnumbers the amount used for investment.

-Based on the results of previous years, budget allocations towards marketing are increased, thus boosting revenue.
+Based on previous years’ results, budget allocations towards marketing are increased, thus boosting revenue.

 Once the technology is introduced in marketing, there is no going back.
 As businesses shift from traditional methods to modern methods, they are increasingly inclined towards technological advancements.

-In the coming future, new startups will emerge, probably introducing even more martech tools for assisting marketing campaigns.
+New startups will emerge in the future, probably introducing even more martech tools for assisting marketing campaigns.